chris-schmitz/VueToDos/readme.md

 I used draw.io to create a [mockup for the demo](https://drive.google.com/file/d/0Bxhfk2Nciu7jY3N3MUFIdzJqcU0/view?usp=sharing) to help plan out the build.

 The mockup contains two layers aside from the wireframe; one for general notes and one for structural planning.

+Note that you will need a google account to access the mockup in draw.io (the file is stored in google drive).